jmischler72/tetrarena/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Welcome to the tetrarena repo.
-This project aims to bring the classic Tetris experience to both single-player and competitive multiplayer modes, with additional customization options to enhance your gameplay.
+This project aims to bring the classic Tetris experience to both single-player and competitive multiplayer modes.
 Here’s an overview of what this project offers:

 ### Game Overview

-Our game faithfully recreates the classic Tetris experience, but with exciting new features to cater to both solo players and competitive enthusiasts:
+This game recreates the classic Tetris experience, but with exciting new features to cater to both solo players and competitive enthusiasts:

 - Single-Player Mode: Enjoy the traditional Tetris gameplay on your own.
 Perfect for practicing your skills or playing at your own pace.